 Dental treatments that should be expected during full dental makeover include the following:

-- Dental bonding: this dental treatment corrects a wide gap between the teeth, misshape or malformation, stains, chips, dental decay, discoloured tooth, etc.
+- Dental bonding: this dental treatment corrects a wide gap between the teeth, misshape or malformation, stains, chips, dental decay, discolored tooth, etc.

 - Dental crown: this is similar to dental bonding treatment.
-It corrects tooth stain and discolouration, dental decay, dental gaps, misshapenness or malformation, chips, cracks, damages, and worn out onlays, inlays, or crowns.
+It corrects tooth stain and discoloration, dental decay, dental gaps, misshapenness or malformation, chips, cracks, damages, and worn out Onlays, inlays, or crowns.
 It also corrects malocclusion and replaces any missing tooth.

-- Veneer: this is a treatment for coloured tooth, and restoration for gaps, stains, malformation, and chips.
+- Veneer: this is a treatment for colored tooth, and restoration for gaps, stains, malformation, and chips.

 - Dental bridge: this dental treatment replaces one or more missing teeth in a row.
 It also reduces your risk of having shifted teeth.

 - Full or partial denture: this treatment is applicable in the case of a few or all missing teeth.

 - Dental Implant: this dental treatment focuses mainly on the replacement of one, multiple, or all missing teeth.
 It also reduces the risk of shifting and bone degeneration in the jaw.